1005 N. Marion St.

 • the petitioner is a fugitive.

-In some of these cases, the person awaiting extradition will file a petition for a writ of habeas corpus in state court or federal court seeking his release from custody.
-The petition for the writ of habeas corpus typically results in the extradition being stayed pending the expedited appeal.
+In some cases, the person awaiting extradition will file a writ of habeas corpus petition in state court or federal court seeking his release from custody.

 Attorney for Extradition in Hernando County, FL

-A criminal defense attorney at Sammis Law Firm can also help you decide the best way to resolve the extradition case and the underlying offense.
-The best defense in a serious felony case pending in Hernando County often requires an aggressive approach.
+A criminal defense attorney at Sammis Law Firm can also help you decide how to resolve the extradition case and the underlying offense.

 Let us put our experience to work for you.